gdeditzyt/48LawsOfPower/README.md

 # 48_Laws_of_Power
-This is the note of the book &lt;b>48 Laws of Power&lt;/b>, written by "Robert Greene".
+This is the note of the book &lt;b>48 Laws of Power&lt;/b>, Author - "Robert Greene".